-Like other areas of English language arts, there are lots of different ways to tackle grammar instruction.
+Like other areas of English language arts, there are lots of different ways to tackle grammar instruction in the middle and high school classroom.
 The two most common are the prescriptive approach and the descriptive approach.
 But what’s the difference between them?
 Is one more effective than the other?
 Let’s find out!

 The Prescriptive Approach